 In digital advertising, there are independent ad servers for advertisers and publishers to manage and monitor their campaigns.
 This approach provides numerous gains for each party, but since they calculate impressions at different points i.e. an advertiser counts impressions when an ad is delivered and publishers count when there is an ad request, the reporting doesn’t match, resulting in a discrepancy.
-This is known as ad impression discrepancy.
+This is known as an ad impression discrepancy.

 Since the publisher’s delivery numbers are (obviously) more than the agency reporting numbers, the difference of a range of 5-10% is considered acceptable.
 Besides, there are multiple parties involved in tracking and reporting of single ad impression activity, which makes ‘discrepancy’ a common term in the reports.

 However, if the difference exceeds 10%, the publisher should look into the concerns causing the difference.

 How is the discrepancy calculated?

 Generally, ad impression discrepancies are expressed in percentage (%) to the total impressions.
 The exact number can be calculated by finding the difference between impressions recorded by a publisher’s ad server (Maybe DFP) and the advertiser’s ad server.

-Cause of Impression Discrepancies and How to mitigate them
+Cause of an Ad Impression Discrepancies and How to mitigate them

 Now, it’s time to focus on the solution.
 However, we want you to know that it is kinda impossible to eliminate discrepancies completely.
 So, our goal should be to get it under 5%.

 1. Incomplete Reports